AkBKukU/ld-workflow/README.md

 ## Process Decoded Data

-`ld-decode` will procude a number of different files:
+`ld-decode` will produce a number of different files:

  - **TBC**: The timebase corrected video data
  - **PCM**: Analog audio track as signed 16 bit little endian PCM data
  - **EFM**: Digitial data track raw data
  - **TBC.JSON**: Metadata from disc

-The files needs to be processed again though to get some additional data.
+The files need to be processed again though to get some additional data.
 `ld-process-efm` will extract the digital audio to a similar PCM file.
 `ld-process-vbi` will extract some additional data from the TBC file that can be added to the JSON file.
 With that data added the `ld-export-metadata` can